JonathanCabral/pituxinho-backstage/examples/docs/ADRs/0002-do-not-use-numbers-in-headings.md

 ---
-parent: Decisions
-nav_order: 2
+status: "proposed"
+date: 2021-11-30
+decision-makers: "Steve Harris"
 ---

-# Do Not Use Numbers in Headings
+# ADR 0002: Do Not Use Numbers in Headings

 ## Context and Problem Statement